funtoo/ego/doc/ego-boot.8.rst

 SYNOPSIS
 --------

-The standard invocation of the command is as follows with no options or arguments, which causes a boot loader configuration file */etc/boot.conf* to be checked:
+The standard invocation of the command is as follows with no options or arguments, which causes the settings in */etc/boot.conf* to be applied to the boot loader and the boot menu to be displayed on the screen:

   **ego boot**

 Typically, **ego boot** would be run if the contents of */etc/boot.conf* were changed by the user, or additional kernels were installed.
 This would allow the boot loader menu to reflect these changes.
-To regenerate configuration for the boot loader, use the following invocation:

-  **ego boot update**
+Alternatively, the *boot-update* shortcut can be used:

+  **boot-update**

+This has identical behavior to *ego boot*, updating the current boot loader configuration and displaying the boot menu.

 DESCRIPTION
 -----------